zackees/fastled-wasm/README.md

 # Revisions

+  * 1.1.15 - Fixed logic for considering ipv6 addresses.
+Auto selection of ipv6 is now restored.
   * 1.1.14 - Fixes for regression in using --server and --localhost as two instances, this is now under test.
   * 1.1.13 - Disable the use of ipv6.
 It produces random timeouts on the onrender server we are using for the web compiler.
   * 1.1.12 - By default, fastled will default to the web compiler. `--localhost` to either attach to an existing server launched with `--server` or else one will be created automatically and launched.